Quick Summary

 The IMF and World Bank achieve their goals by advising countries.
 The IMF helps them manage money and keep their economies steady, while the World Bank advises improving things like schools and hospitals.

-The IMF lends money to countries in trouble to achieve their objectives, which helps keep their money in order.
-The World Bank provides money for projects like building things and improving life.
-They offer long-term loans and grants to make these projects real.
+The IMF lends money to troubled countries to achieve their objectives, helping them keep their money in order.
+The World Bank provides money for projects like building things and improving lives.
+It offers long-term loans and grants to make these projects real.

-Both organizations work together with the countries that are part of them.
+Both organizations work together with their member countries.
 They plan and make decisions together to help countries become financially stable and develop so everyone can have a better life.

-In both the IMF and the World Bank, important decisions are made by the Board of Governors.
+The Board of Governors makes important decisions in both the IMF and the World Bank.
 These are people from member countries who represent their nations in these organizations.
 They are usually finance ministers or central bank governors.

 There are also Executive Directors in each institution.
-They help with the everyday work and provide advice on big decisions.
-Each Executive Director represents a group of countries.
-Some countries even work together as a group.
+They help with everyday work and provide advice on big decisions.
+Each Executive Director represents a group of countries, and some countries even work together.

 To make decisions, both the IMF and the World Bank use a voting system.
 The power of a country’s vote depends on how much money they give to the organization.
 More money means more voting power.
 This way, all countries have a say in what these organizations do.